Tips for Starting a College Senior Job Search

 Even if you're a senior who hasn't done much yet, don't panic, semester break is an excellent time to work on job hunting.
 It's never too late to get a job search started.

-Here are some of the best ways to get a head start on finding postgraduate employment:
+Here are 12 of the best ways to get a head start on finding postgraduate employment:

 Most college students are uncertain about their career aspirations.
 Employers are wary of unfocused candidates and fearful that they will invest resources in training only to find that the recent hire has discovered that they would prefer another field.
 The process of deciding on a career can be quite time-consuming and often involves extensive research.